LaffertyDev/Portal0/README.md

 # Site Design & Layout todo

-1. Fix header reflow on smaller screen sizes
 1. Setup basic mobile media queries
 1. Setup grid / flexbox layout
 1. Verify mobile page works & flows
+1. Learn what the meta viewport property does cross-browser
+1. Wrap the header float'd list in a div so it wraps properly
+1. fix the footer so it wraps intelligently

 # Content Todo

-1. setup shim for html5 on legacy browsers (why does edge not support details & summary)
-1. Import & fix all of my old school projects
+1. get repeatable background setup on a few pages
+1. setup icons
 1. Get the girlfriend to design me a logo
 1. Include a picture of me
 1. figure out what the hell goes on homepage
+1. Import & fix all of my old school projects

 # devops todo

 1. Setup auto-deploy
 1. Setup separate git project for DnD worldbuilder & how to auto import it when changes are made
 1. verify nodejs & nginx restarts with server reboot
+1. setup some form of analytics to see website hits
+1. include robots.txt file
+1. setup HSTS
+1. setup shim for html5 on legacy browsers (why does edge not support details & summary)

 ## School Projects to import:
 Write project for Senior Design